 Similarly, ASC 842 defines a lease: a contract, or part of a contract, that conveys the right to control the use of identified property, plant, or equipment (an identified asset) for a period of time in exchange for consideration.

-Nevertheless, if the term is one year or less, lease accounting is not mandatory.
+Nevertheless, if the arrangement is for one year or less, lease accounting is not mandatory.

-A discussion of this issue, including how to quantify "low value," can be found in the illustrations that follow.
+Further discussion of this issue, including how to quantify "low value," is included in the illustrations that follow.

 ASC 842 does not provide a similar exception.